Fehiroh/Scaled_unemployment_county_map/README.md

   )
  ```
  ### Explaining the Mutations Above
- Map currently shows which are the worst counties for unemployment,
+ Without the mutation above, the choropleth shows which are the worst counties for unemployment,
- in relation to the entire country; this has a wide spread which
+ in relation to the entire country ; this has a wide spread which
  buries a lot of context.
 Additionally, we want to go with unemployment RATE,
  rather than unemployment count to make comparisons possible between counties
  with wide variations in populace.
 By normalizing each county's  unemployment within the